How Expanding a Legal Department Impacts General Counsel

 GCs identified that their own roles are shifting in the wake of expanding legal operations, and one of the effects is integrating the in-house legal team with the rest of the business to understand various issues faced by other departments.

 Overall, it’s clear that legal department expansion not only offers general counsel the ability to become a more strategic member of the business, but it intertwines legal into the rest of the business as a whole.
-To optimize your legal department for this change, bring the right people and the right technology into your business.
+To optimize your legal department for this change, bring the right people and the right technology (such as contract management software) into your business.
 Consider the recommendations above for approaching leadership and beginning the hiring process, but also explore technologies such as contract lifecycle management software to offload repetitive tasks and leverage automation.
 Your future legal operations team will be the most efficient it can be.